immehulsolanki/cppnd/Readme.md

 ## Why on github?

 Well, I have two local machines and I work on both alternately, So, to manage my latest notes on both machines, git online repository helps me very seamless file synchronisation rather manual approach.
-I could have made my repository profit, but making it public helps me to find new friends so we can share knowledge and have fun!
+I could have made my repository private, but making it public helps me to find new friends so we can share knowledge and have fun!

 ## License, copyright etc...